TedLeRoy/docksec/README.md

 It is recommended that all containers be stopped prior to running the script as several services are restarted and reconfigured as the script is processed.

-To run the script, just be in the directory where `docksec.sh` resides and run it.
+To run the script, just be in the directory where `docksec.sh` resides and run it with sudo privileges.

 ```
 cd ~my_projects/docksec